HOSTED-POWER/docs-turbostack-app/TurboStack Platform/howto_newuser.md

 ![TurboStackNewUser](../img/turbostackapp/newapp/tsa_user6.png)
 2. Click `Migration Hero`.
 ![TurboStackNewUser](../img/turbostackapp/newapp/tsa_migration_hero1.png)
-3. In the next step, enter the remote host and the user you want to migrate an choose the authentication method you want to use to connect to the remote host.
+3. In the next step, enter the remote host and the user you want to migrate.
+Then, choose the authentication method you want to use to connect to the remote host.
 ![TurboStackNewUser](../img/turbostackapp/newapp/tsa_migration_hero2.png)
-4. Option 1: Enter password of the user from the remote host and click next.
+4. **Option 1:** Enter the password for the user on the remote host, then click `Next`.
 ![TurboStackNewUser](../img/turbostackapp/newapp/tsa_migration_hero3.png)
-5. Option 2: Generate and add this public ssh key to the .ssh/authorized_keys of the remote host and click next.
+5. **Option 2:** Generate and add the provided public SSH key to the `.ssh/authorized_keys` file on the remote host, then click `Next`.
 ![TurboStackNewUser](../img/turbostackapp/newapp/tsa_migration_hero4.png)
-6. Choose the destination account which can only be an existing and choose whether to migrate the database and/or files.
-Click `Next`.
+6. Choose the destination account (it must be an existing one) and select whether to migrate the database, files, or both.
+Then click `Next`.
 ![TurboStackNewUser](../img/turbostackapp/newapp/tsa_migration_hero5.png)
-7. Select the hostname(s) you'd like to associate with the account and choose the type of certificate you want to activate.
-Click `Start Import` to finalize.
+7. Select the hostname(s) you want to associate with the account and choose the type of certificate to activate.
+Click `Start Import` to begin the migration.
 ![TurboStackNewUser](../img/turbostackapp/newapp/tsa_migration_hero6.png)
-8. You will see a migrating popup leftside of the corner, when this is finished the migration should be completed
+8. A migration progress popup will appear in the bottom-right corner.
+Once it finishes, your migration is complete.
 ![TurboStackNewUser](../img/turbostackapp/newapp/tsa_migration_hero7.png)

 ## Cloning an account